notsatvrn/lyra/README.md

 # lyra

-Lyra is a UNIX-like hobby kernel for x86-64, written in [Zig](https://ziglang.org/)
+Lyra is a UNIX-like hobby kernel for x86-64 UEFI systems, written in [Zig](https://ziglang.org/)

 ## Goals